larryfinkelstein/hello-swagger/README.md

 To create this application, rin activator new hello-activator play-scala

-1. Update build.sbt anda add the following libraryDependeicies
+1. Update build.sbt and add the following libraryDependeicies

     ```
     libraryDependencies ++= Seq(